Simple matrix expressions for the curvatures of Grassmannian: Why we favor the involution model

 As we alluded to in Section~\ref{sec:intro}, a secondary goal of this article is to demonstrate the advantages of using the involution model \eqref{eq:inv}.
 Here we will make some comparisons with other common models of the Grassmannian in algebraic geometry (Section~\ref{sec:pluc}), differential geometry (Section~\ref{sec:quot}), and integral geometry (Section~\ref{sec:proj}).

 To elaborate, as an abstract manifold, the Grassmannian $\Gr(k,\mathbb{R}^n)$ is just the set of $k$-planes in $\mathbb{R}^n$.
-While any manifold, by definition, can be given local coordinates, experience tells us that they are rarely useful beyond basic proofs --- nobody really works with charts and atlases outside a first course in differential geometry.
-Especially in applied mathematics, but also in pure mathematics, the preferred approach is to give $\Gr(k,\mathbb{R}^n)$ a system of global, extrinsic coordinates that are easier to work with --- this is what we mean by a \emph{model} for $\Gr(k,\mathbb{R}^n)$.
+While any manifold, by definition, can be given local coordinates, experience tells us that charts and atlases are not as useful as one might initially think.
+Especially in applied mathematics, but also in pure mathematics, the task at hand is often simplified when we give $\Gr(k,\mathbb{R}^n)$ a system of global, extrinsic coordinates --- this is what we mean by a \emph{model} for $\Gr(k,\mathbb{R}^n)$.